byuitechops/get-data-from-canvas/README.md

 ## *Quiz Stats*

-### Student Quiz Scores, Number of Attempts, Time Spent, and Time Submitted
+### Student Quiz Scores, Number of Attempts, Time Spent, Time Submitted and Statistics for each Question

 ##### *Why:*
 To collect data on how well students are doing on a given quiz